h-2/hannes.hauswedell.net/content/post/2024/04/fileserver.md

 ---

 I have a small server running in my flat that serves files locally via NFS and remotely via Nextcloud.
-This post documents the slightly overpowered upgrade of the hardware and subsequent performance / power optimisations.
+This post documents the slightly overpowered upgrade of the hardware and subsequent performance / efficiency optimisations.

 <!--more-->